 The ongoing global crisis arising out of the COVID-19 pandemic has taken its toll in many ways – thousands of lives have been lost and the world has been disrupted like never before.
 Enterprises have been forced to adapt to new ways of functioning and employees are also discovering the pressures of working under severe constraints.
 Several industries like travel, traditional retail, hotels, MICE (meetings, incentives, conferencing, exhibitions) and more are affected adversely.
 The United Nations Conference on Trade and Development says the world economy will go into recession this year with a predicted loss of global income in trillions of dollars.

 Remote-working is also expected to change the way we work in the near future.
 Lack of shared physical space and human interaction while working from home has its downsides too.
 Digital-only interactions in a non-working environment where distractions are possible can lead to poor attention spans and even create mistrust (as not all activities are monitored physically).
 Such subtle mindset changes can affect collaborative environments later.
-As work & personal life can get an overlap while working from home, employees are conscious of the need to demarcate them and find time for personal hobbies like reading.
-When they get back to things as they were, they may resent it if work eats into their personal lives.
+As work & personal life can get overlap while working from home, employees are conscious of the need to demarcate them and find time for personal hobbies like reading.
+When they get back to things as they were, they may resent it if work eats into their personal life.

-Travel, hospitality & tourism: many countries have banned domestic flights, trains, and buses.
+Travel, hospitality & tourism: many countries have banned domestic flights, trains and buses.
 Brands in the industry face a huge decline in revenues.
 When lockdowns are lifted and the industry is open for business, brands may need to provide incentives for consumers to travel without fear.
-Consumers may have planned for trips which may have led to the cancellation.
+Consumers may have planned for trips which may have led to cancellation.
 Creative incentive schemes to defer their plans and not cancel them may have to be devised and communicated.
 Hotels may have to stress upon hygiene factors to reassure guests.
-The booking experience and notifications may have to be thought of afresh given the above.
+The booking experience and notifications may have to thought afresh given the above.

-Healthcare & wellness: telemedicine is being adopted aggressively by hospitals for doctor consultation in the age of social distancing.
+Healthcare & wellness: tele-medicine is being adopted aggressively by hospitals for doctor consultation in the age of social distancing.
 Phone, text and video consultation is already available on apps such as MDLive, Lemonaid in the US and DocsApp in India have made the concept familiar to many.
 But as many new patients come into this fold, especially the senior citizens, they may need to be educated on how to use the platform well.
 This will have an impact on on-boarding, walk-throughs and the user interface of the app itself.
-Mental wellness has also gained focus as people struggle to cope up with the stress of possible health issues, isolation, and fear of job loss.
+Mental wellness has also gained focus as people struggle to cope up with the stress of possible health issues, isolation and fear of job loss.
 In the months to come, consumers may have to be encouraged to continue with the habit of using apps & other digital experiences to help calm nerves down.

 E-commerce and Supply Chain: As the world increasingly adopts to shopping, food & grocery delivery through native apps, the impact is not just on robust engineering which can take on huge surges in demand but also on intelligent, empathetic UI and a whole new opportunity in communication.

-“While it was said that the 3 most important criteria for success in traditional retail were ‘location, location and location’ in the era of social distancing, it could very well be ‘supply chain, supply chain, and supply chain”.
+“While it was said that the 3 most important criteria for success in traditional retail were ‘location, location and location’ in the era of social distancing, it could very well be ‘supply chain, supply chain and supply chain”.

 Industries such as entertainment, OTT will also be well advised to adopt design thinking practices to understand the evolving consumer needs and tailor-make a customer experience.

-Digital channels, over the last few years, have overcome the trust deficit and emerged as a secure and reliable way of transacting.
+Digital channels, over the last few years, have overcome the trust deficit and emerged as secure and reliable way of transacting.
 The ongoing global crisis arising out of the COVID-19 pandemic has got industries to lean further on these channels.
-Social distancing norms have dented approaches that depended on person-to-person interactions and necessitated leanings towards digital.
+Social distancing norms has dented approaches that depended on person-to-person interactions and necessitated leanings towards digital.
 And the race to acquire more customers via this channel and to subsequently, retain them, is on.

-Such scenarios across diverse industries present unique challenges in understanding consumer mindset and how it affects their interactions and behavior toward brands.
+Such scenarios across diverse industries presents unique challenges in understanding consumer mindset and how it affects their interactions and behaviour toward brands.
 Enterprises may well be advised to invest more in design thinking processes in the coming months.
 While none of us can predict what the world beyond COVID-19 is going to look like, customer experience will clearly be one of the key differentiators for brands looking to garner customer loyalty.